 Nature Is my muse

-I grew up in rural environs and the outdoors is my joy and bliss.
+I grew up in rural environs and the outdoors is my inspiration.
 I live in Colorado with my husband, cat, and two dogs.
-My favorite places in the world are the Colorado Rockies, Cornwall, Wales, and Scotland.
-I would not, however, turn down a trip to Paris or London.
+My favorite places in the world are the Colorado Rockies, London, Cornwall, Wales, and Scotland.
+I would not, however, turn down a trip to Paris or Prague.

 What’s your street cred, girl?